 Quarters of Coverage

 Disability insurance, like other kinds of insurance, requires you to be covered.
 Normally, we make premium payments to continue insurance coverage, such as car or life insurance.
 In the case of Social Security Disability Insurance, you “payments” automatically come out of your paychecks from work.
 Your earnings from work allow up to four “quarters of coverage” per year.
 Based on your age, Social Security will define how many quarters of coverage you need to be “insured” for Social Security Disability Insurance benefits.
-If you are insured, you still need to apply to be considered for these
+If you are insured, you still need to apply to be considered for these benefits.

 Primary Insurance Amount, “PIA”